Cesare Prandelli: Galatasaray

 On 3 July 2014, Prandelli became the manager of Galatasaray taking over from the previous fellow Italian coach Roberto Mancini, signing a two-year contract.
 He would only spend 147 days as manager, however, as he was sacked on 28 November 2014.
 His league performance was certainly not bad: in ten weeks his team managed to get six wins, one draw and three losses, landing at third place in the Süper Lig, one point behind Fenerbahçe and Beşiktaş.
-The team under Prandelli, however, had one of its worst seasons in the Champions League, with two 4–1 losses to Arsenal, and 4–0 and 4–1 losses to Borussia Dortmund, ending the team with one points and −12 goal difference in six games.
+The team under Prandelli, however, had one of its worst seasons in the Champions League, with two 4–1 losses to Arsenal, and 4–0 and 4–1 losses to Borussia Dortmund, ending the team with one point and −12 goal difference in six games.
 Prandelli's statement that "the Turkish league is our priority" was not well received by the fans and the club board, as Galatasaray is often seen as the "European team" of Turkey, being the most successful club in European tournaments.
 Prandelli's tactics and player choices were also heavily criticized in the media, as he tried different lineups in 16 games that he managed.
 His successor, Hamza Hamzaoğlu, led the team to both league and cup titles.
 Players declared their discontent about working with Prandelli several times in the media.